 Step #2: Sell your services as “recommendations”

 The next step is to recommend actions to solve the client’s problems.
 These are services you could do (or could learn) to help him with his goals.
-In short, this where you specify your offers but toned down to “suggestions”.
+In short, this is where you specify your offers but tone down to “suggestions”.